Loading…

 Rudraksh Karpe

-Rudraksh is FDE at Simplismart, where he builds solutions focused on high-performance AI inference.
+Rudraksh is a Forward Deployed AI Engineer (FDE) at Simplismart, where he builds solutions focused on high-performance AI inference.
 He previously worked as an AI Engineer at ZS Associates.
-He was a two-time Google Summer of Code participant with the openSUSE Project and
+He is a two-time Google Summer of Code participant with the openSUSE Project and is currently...
+Read More →

 Monday June 15, 2026 5:20pm - 6:00pm IST